Markdale: History

 Markdale was first settled in 1846 and originally called East Glenelg, after a nearby township.
 In 1864, it was renamed Cornabus after the Scottish hometown, Islay, of the postmaster, Donald MacDuffie (1814–1892).
 The post office was established in 1869.

 In the 1870s, new railways were a vital economic engine for small Ontario towns, as evidenced by nearby Flesherton, which had failed to prosper after the Toronto, Grey and Bruce Railway decided to bypass it.
 In 1873, the same railway wanted to make Cornabus a stop on its route from Toronto to Owen Sound if it could find land on which to build a station.
 A local landowner, Mark Armstrong, sold a parcel of land to the railway on the condition if the new station bore his name.
 Accordingly, the hamlet of Cornabus became Markdale and saw an immediate increase in business when the railway station opened.
 Fifteen years later, Markdale was incorporated as a village in 1888.

 The local newspaper, The Markdale Standard, was first published in 1880 and continued until 2012.

 In 1957, the Regal Films production of the 1958 B film, Wolf Dog, starring Allison Hayes and Jim Davis, was filmed on location in Markdale as well as nearby Holland Township.

-In 2001, Markdale was amalgamated with the townships of Artemesia, Euphrasia and Osprey to form Grey Highlands.
+In 2001, Markdale was amalgamated with the Townships of Artemesia, Euphrasia, and Osprey to form Grey Highlands.

 On August 20, 2009, an F2 tornado originated in Durham, 20 km southwest of Markdale, with one fatality.
 It continued on to Markdale and caused F0 damage locally.

+Demographics

+The population was 1,216 in 2016, an increase of 3.5% from 1,175 in 2011.
+In 2016, the average age of the population was approximately 43 years old.